top of page

 • ONWARD, the Wet Paint Collective’s March 2024 show at Art Gallery on Darling

-My Krasue ghost character surges out of the bounds of a tarot card – XXIII indicating death.
-Though formidable, my character is a comforting protector who can chase away your other fears.
+I'm a Chinese-Thai Australian and have drawn inspiration from my cultural background.
+Krasue are a type of terrifying Thai ghost.
+My Krasue character surges out of the bounds of a tarot card – XXIII indicating Death, which is often interpreted as a harbinger of change, rather than the actual grave.
+Though formidable, my character is a protector who can chase away your other fears.
 Death is usually depicted in the Rider-Waite Tarot as riding a horse – my ghost wraps around a horse’s skull.

 Hell money